brypreez/k8s-devops-gitops/README.md

 ---

 ### 🧪 Sandbox
 > **Current Sprint:** Resilience Testing.
-This repository is a live-fire sandb for testing stateful applications in a Kubernetes environment.
+This repository is a live-fire sandbo for testing stateful applications in a Kubernetes environment.
 Expect frequent commits as I simulate failures and recovery procedures.

 ---